dariomws/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-users.md

    - **External email address**: Use this box to type the mail user's external email address.
 Email sent to this mail user is forwarded to this email address.

    - **\* User ID**: Use this box to type the name that the mail user will use to log on to the domain.
 The user logon name consists of a username on the left side of the at (@) symbol and a suffix on the right side.
 Typically, the suffix is the domain name the user account resides in.
+This box is required.

    - **\* New Password**: Use this box to type the password that the mail user must use to log on to the domain.